digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/09) Campaign.md

 After allowing the players some time to talk about what is going on with them, read the following:

 > [!quote] The Shift
-> Suddenly, the air around you takes on an edge.
-Something has happened.
-And then too many things occur at the same time.
-The first is a young girl, running up to you, starts to beg you for help - babbling about some child.
-> The second, is that the sky above *flickers* revealing a different one far above you.
-The crowd murmurs and some people even flee the marketplace in a hurry.
+> While the party makes their way around the area, they pass by the Alwataq - the location of the madinah's protective anchoring crystal.
+Suddenly, the air around you takes on an edge.
+A shiver goes through the party, from the direction of the Alwataq, and the air above madinah  *flickers* with a magical energy.
+The crowd around you murmurs and some people even leave the marketplace in a hurry.

 (You'll want to describe the biome outside the Madinah here.
 If you forgot to roll on the Biome Inspiration table before starting, do so now and describe what the players see outside the protective anchor.)

+> [!info] The nature of the anchor
+> A madinah's anchor protects the area from the change-magic of Al-Sarab.
+But the environment outside this protective shield is very much visible from the inside of the protective magic.
+If a madinah is located inside a desert, and a rogue mirage turns the outside area into a jungle, the denizens of the madiah can see the jungle.

 >[!quote]  .
-> Thirdly, a call goes up from across the marketplace, in the direction of the Alwataq - the location of the madinah's protective anchoring crystal.
+> Just as the crowd starts to settle, you hear a frustrated shout come from within the Alwataq.
+At the same time, a young girl, running up to you, starts to beg you for help - babbling about some child.
 >
 What do you do?

 > [!warning] Split-party
 > If you find that the party splits up in an attempt to cover both of their bases, you can allow this if you'd like.
-If you'd prefer to keep it simple, the young girl actually goes to the Alwataq for help.
+If you'd prefer to keep it simple, the young girl actually goes to into the Alwataq for help.
 After being reunited, if the party splits yet again, the young girl grows frantic on her way through the crowds, and actually loses those going with her in the throng of people attempting to go home after all the excitement of the anchor flickering.
 ## The Young Girl

 A frantic girl, eyes wide with worry, bursts through the crowd.
 They move away from, or ignore, her - it's clear shes not well-off.
 "My Zahir," she gasps, "he's gone!
 Vanished!
 Please help me!
 All I found was this..."
 They thrust a crumpled parchment towards you, revealing a child's scrawled message: